DanielAmit217/unit-1-project/README.md

 1. Add costumer orderes - make this game closer to the [Flipine Studios](https://www.flipline.com/) Papa Louie games, have costumer orders which you get punished for making wrong.
 2. Background music - I want to make background music that gets more intense the less time you have left.
 3. Better graphics - the current live updating graphics on the game are really simple, so maybe make the sandwich that builds up on the cutting board prettier.
+4. Definitly want to change the comparison mechanic to not compare strings, but rather compare key values, less error prone